-Have you ever felt a tingling fear in your stomach while waiting for your suitcase at the luggage carousel?
+Have you ever felt a tingling fear in your stomach while waiting for your suitcase at the luggage carousel and thinking that maybe you needed some luggage protection?

 Is my bag coming or has it been lost?
 Is it still in one piece or has it fallen apart?